 - Tip: Reserve a little coconut milk to add a swirl to each bowl before serving, or decorate with a few drops of chili-flavored oil.

 Looking for more warming plant-based soups?
 Check out these earth- and people-friendly vegan soup recipes.

 - Roasted Red Pepper + Tomato Quinoa Soup from Simply Quinoa

 - Ultimate Ramen from Down To Earth natural food store

-- Vichyssoise or Broccoli Pistachio Cream Soup or Pumpkin Soup from Eden Foods
+- Vichyssoise, Broccoli Pistachio Cream Soup, and Pumpkin Soup from Eden Foods

 This post was originally published on January 5, 2021.